Usual - dark dun for dark bodied mayflies Isonychia etc |

 CRICKETS AND GRASSHOPPERS….

+A bit off topic, however my tying technique will make a simple imitation of these insects which is high floating and durable….
 That is why I keep and utilize the longer hair which is found at the tip of the calf tail because it is doubled over and locked in for these larger flies…I make them on a size 12 Mustad streamer hook….

 EMERGENCY FLIES….